caoqi95/My_Kaggle_Journey/README.md

 # My_Kaggle_Journey

-Mainly recorded in Kaggle's various projects and contests.
+Mainly recorded in Kaggle's various contests.
 Start with the easiest one and hope i can get better along the way :)

 ### Getting Started